 About half an hour away, the city of Arles was also a frequent subject for Van Gogh.
 Last time I visited, the friend I was with had Café Terrace at Night on her phone case.
 As we came around a corner, she rocked to a stop, her face alight with joy.
 There was the real-world scene that inspired her beloved painting.

-The cafe has been repainted a glorious yellow to more closely mimic the artist’s vision, and I was reminded of his quote: ‘I often think that the night is more alive and more richly colored than the day’.
+The café has been repainted a glorious yellow to more closely mimic the artist’s vision, and I was reminded of his quote: ‘I often think that the night is more alive and more richly coloured than the day’.